 The judge disagreed, ruling Juliet's lawyer had presented no evidence she lacked intelligence or maturity.

-According to court filings, in April 2009, Juliet Breitman and Jacob Kohn were accompanied by their mothers, Dana Breitman and Rachel Kohn, as they raced their bicycles along the pavement near the East River in New York's Manhattan borough.'No bright line'
+According to court filings, in April 2009, Juliet Breitman and Jacob Kohn were accompanied by their mothers, Dana Breitman and Rachel Kohn, as they raced their bicycles along the pavement near the East River in New York's Manhattan borough.

 The children struck Ms Menagh, knocking her to the ground.
 She underwent surgery for a fractured hip and died three months later.